-4.1.6 Statistical Analyses
+4.0.7 Statistical Analyses

-We explored how leaf functional traits and FEF correlated to herbivory and pathogen damage on leaves.
+We explored how leaf functional traits and FEF were associated with resulting herbivory and pathogen damage on leaves.
 We present the analyses for each tree species at the leaf and at the plant level.
 Leaf functional traits are presented at the leaf level, while FEF data are presented at the host species level (plant), consistent with our whole-plant inoculation approach.
-In analyses where leaf functional traits and FEF are combined we used averages of leaf functional traits.
+In analyses where leaf functional traits and FEF are combined, we used averages of leaf functional traits.

+4.0.7.1 Comparison of leaf functional traits and FEF between E-high and E-low treatments

 First, we compared the means of herbivory (%) damage, and leaf functional traits for each species and treatment groups using paired two-sided Student’s t-Test and analysis of variance (ANOVA) with the compare_means and stat_compare_means functions from the ggpubr package in R (Kassambara, 2023b), which wrap and extend the anova and t.test functions from the stats package (R Core Team, 2024) and facilitate plotting.
 Additionally, to facilitate comparison between group levels we used the pairwise_t_test function from the rstatix package (Kassambara, 2023a) when we compared pathogen (%) damage means.
 This function also wraps and extends base R functions.
 We adjusted p values to account for false discovery rates in multiple comparisons by using “BH” method (Benjamini & Hochberg, 1995).

+4.0.7.2 FEF abundance, richness, diversity and community composition

-Secondly, we calculated a Bray-Curtis dissimilarity matrix with our OTU relative abundance data and computed a distance-based redundancy analysis (dbRDA) by applying the dbRDA function in the vegan package to our dissimilarity matrix (Oksanen et al., 2022).
+We calculated a Bray-Curtis dissimilarity matrix with OTU relative abundance data and computed a distance-based redundancy analysis (dbRDA) by applying the dbRDA function in the vegan package to our dissimilarity matrix (Oksanen et al., 2022).
 We computed forward model selection for dbRDA analysis with the ordistep function which selects terms based on p values (Blanchet et al., 2008; Oksanen et al., 2022).
 We started with our initial model containing only the intercept (dissimilarity_matrix ~ 1) and setting the functions arguments to the following: scope = formula(m), where m is the formula with a defined range including leaf functional traits, tree species and treatment groups; Pin = 0.5, Pout = 0.05, trace = T, permutations = how(nperm = 999), steps = 50.
 The dbRDA is considered analogous to a permutational analysis of variance (PERMANOVA) with non-Euclidean distance (M. J. Anderson, 2017; McArdle & Anderson, 2001).
 Its corresponding visualizations appropriately illustrate underlying patterns of compositional differences (M. J. Anderson, 2017; Legendre & Anderson, 1999; McArdle & Anderson, 2001).
 We used the anova.cca function to assess the marginal significance of constraining variables (Legendre et al., 2011; Legendre & Legendre, 2012; Oksanen et al., 2022), applied here to reveal associations between leaf functional traits and FEF communities in host tree species and treatment groups.
-To corroborate homogeneous dispersion of variances of host species and treatment groups we used a permutational analysis of multivariate dispersion (PERMDISP) using the betadisper with parameter type = "median", and permutest functions from vegan with with 999 permutations (Oksanen et al., 2022).
+To corroborate homogeneous dispersion of variances of host species and treatment groups we used a permutational analysis of multivariate dispersion (PERMDISP) using the betadisper with parameter type = "median", and permutest functions from vegan with 999 permutations (Oksanen et al., 2022).
 We compared differences in the dispersion of the FEF communities among species and treatments with post-hoc Tukey’s tests.

+4.0.7.3 Correlations between FEF and herbivory and pathogen damage